Feb 2, 2021

 Editing is the glue that holds your video projects together.
 Post-production can be a long and complicated process, but it’s almost as valuable as any other component of filmmaking.
 And how you edit your project can really shape how viewers experience your content.

 As the rebel of the editing clan, jump cuts have no interest in smoothing out the breaks in your footage.
-Instead, they accentuate the change.
+Instead, using a jump cut can accentuate the changes in camera positions or camera angles.

-These are the cinematic, creative ways to use jump cuts: to keep the viewer focused on what you want rather than a distraction.
+These are the cinematic, creative ways to use a jump cut: to keep the viewer focused on what you want rather than a potential distraction in the footage.
+It's not the only way to use a jump cut, but the trick of any creative or stylistic edit is using it as a narrative element whenever possible.

 The rise of YouTube pulled jump cuts from the filmmaking trash heap.
 While film school-trained directors wanted to hide their edits, YouTube gives anyone the opportunity to create and share videos.
 And that meant a lot of new filmmakers were learning editing on the fly.